haquema/makers-javascript-fndamentals/contents/1-getting-started.md

 > console.log('Hello, ' name);
 ```

-1. From those two lines of code, what are you finding similar to another programming language you already know?
-What is different?
-2. Try to describe to your pair (or to yourself) what this program is doing.
-What does `console.log` do?
-3. As you might have noticed already if you've tried running the code above, there is a syntax error.
+1. As you might have noticed already if you've tried running the code above, there is a syntax error.
 Can you spot where?
 Make the necessary fix so the code above prints the string "Hello, JavaScript" on the terminal.
+2. In the `node` REPL, change the value of `name` to your name, then use `console.log` again so it says hi — to you, rather than to JavaScript.

 ## A brief note; on semicolons